leeroydon1994/TECHTOK/README.md

 # TECHTOK

-Tech Stock Info Site for Beginners.
+A tech stock info site for beginners.

 Start thinking and researching stocks.
 Simply Technically.